 - Pour the wet ingredients into the dry and stir just until incorporated.
 Do not over mix.

 - Pour into the greased loaf pan and bake at 180°C for 50-55 minutes - until a toothpick inserted in the centre comes out clean.

 - Remove from oven and let cool inside pan.
 Flip the cake out once it is completely cooled.

 - Sift the powdered sugar into a bowl1 cup icing sugar

-- Add 1 tbsp rose water and whisk together.
+- Add 1 tablespoon rose water and whisk together.
 Add more rose water to thin it out if needed.
-Do not make it too thin, it needs to be thicker than glue consistency.1 ½ tbsp rose water
+Do not make it too thin, it needs to be thicker than glue consistency.1 ½ tablespoon rose water

 - Immediately pour the glaze over the loaf (it dries quickly) and let it set for 5 minutes before cutting into slices